rppicomidi/pico_usb_host_troubleshooting/README.md

 The UI for this tool is not bad.

 ### Common Descriptor Issues a Descriptor Dump Can Help You to Solve
+#### USB Device Class is not supported
+Embedded USB Host stacks like TinyUSB all have ways to enable support for different USB Device Classes.
+Most embedded USB Host stacks only support a limited set of classes.
+Most also provide a way to implement your own.
+For example, if you plug a USB Flash drive into a USB Host port, the host is not going to be able to do anything with it unless it supports the USB Mass Storage Class (MSC).
+Sometimes the difference between a USB Host working with a device or not is defining a preprocessor value to be 1.

 #### Descriptor too big
 Sometimes the device's configuration descriptor is too large to fit in the buffer your embedded project has allocated for enumeration.
 Look for the length in the Configuration